The 5 Steps of EBP

 EBP differs slightly from EBM, in that it is an umbrella term of sorts; it encompasses evidence-based medicine, evidence-based nursing, evidence-based physical therapy, evidence-based dentistry, etc.

-Evidence Based Practice for Nursing Students
+Johns Hopkins Evidence Based Practice Model

 *For a copy of the Iowa Model of EBP, complete this online request form.